 Please visit the Apply Now page to volunteer today!

 Cell Phone & Electronics Policy: Cell phones and other internet-capable electronic devices are not permitted in cabins with campers & LITs at camp.
 We ask that all in-cabin volunteers (Group Leaders & Counselors) leave these devices at home during camp week.
-Or, if you prefer to bring these items, they can be safely stored with the Camp Director during the week.
+Or, if you prefer to bring these items, they can be safely stored with the Camp Director during the week or in your car.
 If for any reason you need to be contacted for emergency reasons while at camp, please give your family and friends the HIS KIDS emergency phone number (618) 654-4020.
-Volunteers, campers and LITs may not use their cell phones for any reason unless it has been approved and scheduled with a Camp Director prior to use.
-This policy is in effect so that we may be provide the most positive physical and emotional experience for our campers while complying with the best practices of the American Camping Association.
+This policy is in effect so that we may provide the most positive physical and emotional experience for our campers while complying with the best practices of the American Camping Association.

 Responsibility Policy: Camp HIS KIDS volunteers are responsible for the emotional and physical care of seriously ill children.
 Because of the extreme level of trust given to each volunteer by HIS KIDS staff, campers, parents, and hospital personnel; behavior outside of camp HIS KIDS that is inappropriate for this trust will be taken into account when assigning volunteer positions.
 This could include (but is not limited to): inappropriate/irresponsible behavior with children (any person under age 18), illegal activities, and any posting on public social media which portrays the volunteer as irresponsible or inappropriate for this volunteer role.
 Volunteers must uphold the HIS KIDS Code of Conduct and comply with HIS KIDS policies including HR policies, Confidentiality, Policy Against Harassment, Volunteer Code of Conduct, HIPAA Privacy Compliance, and HIS KIDS Social media behavior guidelines.